 Here are a few places where you’re really going to love the option of engineered hardwood.

 - Kitchens: Finally, you can have real wood in the kitchen.
 Well, a real wood veneer, at least!
 Engineered wood looks great and it holds up against moisture, so it’s going to thrive in a kitchen setting.

 - Basements: Wave goodbye to all your worries about a flooded basement.
-Install rigid core engineered hardwood to benefit from a durable, 100% waterproof floor.
+Install engineered hardwood to benefit from a durable floor.
 It’s easy to take care of, too, so you won’t have a large area of high-maintenance flooring.

 - Laundry rooms or mud rooms: The wear layer of engineered wood is easy to clean, making this flooring a great choice for places that are prone to messes.
 Tracked-in dirt and grime can easily be swept and mopped away to make your floor look like new again.

 You know how engineered hardwood works and where it works best, but is it a good choice for you specifically?
 I’m going to take a wild guess and say, “Yes!”

 But just in case you’re still not sure, here are some people who can really benefit from engineered hardwood flooring.

 - Families: Large families with kids have a lot going on.
 Lots of traffic, messes from playtime, and of course the normal wear and tear of the daily routine.
 Engineered hardwood is the best friend of busy families, because it stands up to the challenge, looking effortlessly beautiful the whole time.

 - Pet owners: Engineered wood offers a textured surface for better traction.
 Plus, with a thick enough wear layer, the floor can handle lots of wear and tear.